DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 additional services.
 This allows them to take full advantages of economies of scale, network effects and hypercentrality, and ultimately to extend their domination.
-Recent examples are when Facebook bought out Instagram whose growing success was perceived as a threat and eBay’s acquisition of Paypal, with the aim of taking greater control over their users’ monetary transactions.
+Recent examples are when Facebook bought out Instagram and Whatsapp whose growing success was perceived as a threat.

 Today, Internet space is divided up between a small number of big companies that increasingly compete against each other and considerably